 In addition, in the United Kingdom, this document is being distributed only to, and is directed only at, and any offer subsequently made may only be directed at persons who are "qualified investors" (as defined in the Prospectus Directive) (i) who have professional experience in matters relating to investments falling within Article 19 (5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005, as amended, or the Order, and/or (ii) who are high net worth companies (or persons to whom it may otherwise be lawfully communicated) falling within Article 49(2)(a) to (d) of the Order (all such persons together being referred to as "relevant persons").
-This document must not be acted on or relied on in the United Kingdom, any investment or investment activity to which this document relates is only available to, and will be engaged in with, relevant persons.
+This document must not be acted on or relied on in the United Kingdom by persons who are not relevant persons.
+In the United Kingdom, any investment or investment activity to which this document relates is only available to, and will be engaged in with, relevant persons